 Proudly Serving West Milford, New Jersey

 Due to ever more stringent environmental compliance standards and the cost to ensure that the standards are met, the West Milford township mayor and council agreed to sell their water distribution and wastewater systems to a company that has the expertise and capital necessary to operate them going forward.
-On November 7, 2017, West Milford residents approved the sale of their utility to SUEZ.
+On November 7, 2017, West Milford residents approved the sale of their municipal water utility to SUEZ.

 West Milford has eight water systems serving 1,727 customers, and six wastewater systems serving 1,496 customers.
 The distribution system includes 26 miles of water mains, 20 miles of sewer mains 25 wells, and seven pump stations.
-Meanwhile, Highlands has 19 water systems serving 3,620 connections, two wastewater systems serving 1,144 connections.
+Meanwhile, Highlands has 19 water systems serving 3,620 connections, and two wastewater systems serving 1,144 connections.
 Its distribution system includes 47 miles of water mains, 38 wells, and six pump stations.

-Following the construction of a comprehensive five-year infrastructure plan, SUEZ is planning to invest $30 million in repairing and replacing water and wastewater facilities along with their respective distribution and collection systems.
+Following the construction of a comprehensive five-year infrastructure plan, SUEZ is planning to invest $30 million in repairing and replacing aging water and wastewater facilities along with their respective distribution and collection systems.
 But a raft of other asset management, optimization, supervision and regulatory tools will follow, raising the capabilities of both operations.
 For example, a planning tool, and mobile workforce management app used in other SUEZ-owned properties, will be expanded to include the integrated West Milford and Highland operation.